 One thing I really like in The Complete Dog Breed Book is the comparison of different breeds.
 There’s a flowchart in the front that allows you to look up dogs by levels of grooming, exercise and training.
 This can really help you narrow your dog research to a few specific breeds.

 For example, we’ve talked about getting a low-exercise dog that’s easy to train and doesn’t require much grooming.
 On the flowchart, I found recommendations for breeds such as a Boston Terrier or French Bulldog (two of my husband’s favourites).
-A Bichon Frise, which my husband had as a child, is a low-exercise dog that’s easy to train but requires a high level of grooming.
+A Bichon Frise, which my husband had as a child, is a low-exercise small dog that’s easy to train but requires a high level of grooming.

 The front of The Complete Dog Breed Book includes two pages on actually buying your dog.
 I found these pages super helpful, because we’ve looked at breeder websites and rescue dog websites.
 I didn’t really know what to expect in getting a puppy from either.
 The Complete Dog Breed Book provides helpful information about specific questions to ask a dog breeder, what to look for when visiting, and what to expect from the breeder.
 They also provide things to consider in getting a rescue dog.